Warren's plan to wipe out student debt (and how she'd pay for it)

 The real college crisis: Student debt drags down economyMarch 17, 201901:49

-Much of the 2020 Democratic presidential field has already signed onto plans for either free public college, a signature part of Senator Bernie Sanders', I-Vt., platform, or debt-free college as well as various proposals to refinance student debt and lower interest rates.
+Much of the 2020 Democratic presidential field has already signed onto plans for either free public college, a signature part of Sen. Bernie Sanders' platform, or debt-free college, as well as various proposals to refinance student debt and lower interest rates.

-President Donald Trump last month proposed limiting the amount of loans students can be taken out while offering a new income-based repayment option.
+President Donald Trump last month proposed limiting the amount of loans students can take out while offering a new income-based repayment option.

 Warren's proposal goes further by allowing former students to immediately wipe out their debt.